 Some features and tools of our P2P software include:

-- Provides individual participants and teams with the ability to personalize the fundraising experience via their personal fundraising pages
+- Provides participants and teams with the ability to personalize the online fundraising experience via personal campaign pages

-- Fundraising pages include images and videos, fundraising thermometers, a personal statement, social media integration links to easily share with friends and family and more
+- Fundraising donation pages include images and videos, social media integration links (Facebook and Twitter) to easily share with friends and family members

 - Ability to easily track and distribute prizes and awards with our prize management system